SumeetBatra/CS599/README.md

 ### Plotting Results
 To visualize the results presented in the final project report, please uncomment `plot_all_results()` and comment out the other two methods.
 Ignores all cmd-line args.

+### Hardware
+Code was tested on a desktop running Ubuntu 20.04 LTS with a Ryzen 7900X, RTX 3090 GPU, and 64GB of memory.
+The minimum hardware requirements are any machine with a CPU and sufficient memory.
+Dedicated NVIDIA GPU is not required.
+The seed is set randomly upon environment initialization.
+However, any fixed seed will work as well.